davidbrochart/rightside/README.md

-A tiny template engine that doesn't invite itself inside your code, but discretly shows on the right side.
+A tiny template engine that doesn't invite itself inside your code, but discreetly shows on the right side.

 ```python
 import rightside